DFPA Syllabi Requirements

 Loyola University Chicago is committed to Academic Honesty.
-Please refer your students to the university and college policies regarding plagiarism on Loyola website in your syllabi.
+Please refer your students to the university and college policies regarding plagiarism in your syllabi.

 The Department of Fine and Performing Arts expects full-time faculty to maintain office hours for a minimum of six hours per week.
 The Dean of the College of Arts and Sciences requires that part-time faculty list a minimum of two hours per week.
 Be sure to include this information on your syllabus.

-Included on your syllabus should be information on how the course will be graded.
+Include information on your syllabus on how the course will be graded.
 Indicate how assignments will be weighted and what will constitute the final grade.
 Sakai offers an electronic grade book that can be tailored to your class.
 The advantage to you is that it calculates your grades, and students can easily monitor their progress in class as grades are posted.

 It is highly recommended that you develop a week-by-week or day-by-day outline for your class.
 A class outline of lectures, activities, presentations and assignments ensures that you have a plan as to how you will achieve your learning outcomes and allows students to plan accordingly.
 This does not mean you cannot adjust your weekly outline to accommodate student needs as the semester progresses.
 If your outline is posted on its course Sakai site, the outline can be adjusted easily when the need arises.

 Your final exam date and time must also be listed on your syllabus.
-See Final Exam Schedule on the university web site:
+Please see Final Exam Schedule on the university website.

 If you are giving a final examination, it MUST be given in the time slot listed in the course description booklet.
 The Dean of the College also requires that if you are NOT giving a final exam, you MUST meet with your students at the scheduled two-hour exam period.